catkin/catkin_tools/docs/verbs/catkin_build.rst

 Suppose you built every package up to ``roslib``, but that package had a build error.
 After fixing the error, you could run the same build command again, but the ``build`` verb provides an option to save time in this situation.
-If re-started from the beginning, none of the products of the dependencies of ``roslib`` would be re-built, but it would still take some time for the underlying byuildsystem to verify that for each package.
+If re-started from the beginning, none of the products of the dependencies of ``roslib`` would be re-built, but it would still take some time for the underlying build system to verify that for each package.

 Those checks could be skipped, however, by jumping directly to a given package.
 You could use the ``--start-with`` option to continue the build where you left off after fixing the problem.